 All youth hunters, younger than 18, must have a Hunter Education certification number from New Mexico or another state, or a Mentor Youth number prior to purchasing their Game-hunting License or Game-hunting and Fishing License.

-This certification number is required even if they only will be applying for an Archery Draw Hunt.
+This certification number is required even if they will only be applying for bow hunt.

 Every hunt offered through the drawing has a hunt code that determines: